zwergon/wind_bench/docs/report.md

 as well as to certain accelerations measured at certain points on the wind turbine, and also to forces and moments.
 These data, not normally available in reality, will enable us to perform supervised learning.
-The list of 147 signals supplied by DTU is provided in the appendix.
+The list of 147 signals names supplied by DTU is given [here](./columns.txt).

 Sampling at 100Hz is too fast for the study we’re planning.
 We therefore resampled the signals to 20Hz, first passing a low-pass filter to avoid